awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

-# Getting started with AWS IoT Greengrass V2<a name="getting-started"></a>
+# Tutorial: Getting started with AWS IoT Greengrass V2<a name="getting-started"></a>

 You can complete this getting started tutorial to learn about the basic features of AWS IoT Greengrass V2\.
 In this tutorial, you do the following:

-+ Install and configure the AWS IoT Greengrass Core software on a Linux device, such as a Raspberry Pi, or a Windows device\.
+1. Install and configure the AWS IoT Greengrass Core software on a Linux device, such as a Raspberry Pi, or a Windows device\.
 This device is a Greengrass core device\.

-+ Develop a Hello World component on your Greengrass core device\.
+1. Develop a Hello World component on your Greengrass core device\.
 Components are software modules that run on Greengrass core devices\.

-+ Upload that component to AWS IoT Greengrass V2 in the AWS Cloud\.
+1. Upload that component to AWS IoT Greengrass V2 in the AWS Cloud\.

-+ Deploy that component from the AWS Cloud to your Greengrass core device\.
+1. Deploy that component from the AWS Cloud to your Greengrass core device\.

 **Note**
 This tutorial describes how to set up a development environment and explore the features of AWS IoT Greengrass\.
 For more information about how to set up and configure production devices, see the following: